bbmokhtari/django-translations/docs/reference/querysets.rst

       Apply a language on the queryset.

-      Causes the queryset to query the translated values in the specified language.
+      Causes the queryset to query the database in the specified language.

       :param lang: The language to apply on the queryset.
           ``None`` means use the :term:`active language` code.